soxoj/1c-database-converter/README.md

 # 1C database converter

+1C is a very popular program in CIS countries for storing data in enterprises (accounting, document management, etc.).

-The tool for extacting content of 1CD and other 1C files and exporting to CSV.
+The purpose of this tool is to extact and export to CSV content of `1CD` and other 1C files.

+**Attention!** Not all content can be converted to text.
+Use 1C [official software](https://online.1c.ru/catalog/programs/program/18610119/) to explore binary data.

 ## Usage